 Inflating single-use bioreactor bags using dual-valve pressure controllers

-Single-use bioreactors (SUBs) offer key advantages including increased sterility and subsequently simpler and faster changeover between batches or campaigns.
-After the product is removed from the bioreactor, the single-use bioreactor bag can simply be removed from its holding container and disposed of (generally via incineration).
+Single-use bioreactors (SUBs) offer key advantages over reusable bioreactors, including increased sterility and subsequently simpler and faster changeover between batches or campaigns.
+After the product is removed from the bioreactor, the user can remove the SUB bag from its holding container and dispose of it (generally via incineration).
 The new vessel can then be installed into the same container, with no need for expensive and time-consuming cleaning or sterilization skids and processes.

-The installation specifics will vary by bioreactor manufacturer, but all will include an inflation step after the bag is placed into the container.
-At this point, the various gas lines and sensing ports are all sealed shut, and the bag is inflated with only an exhaust valve open to prevent overpressurization.
+The installation specifics vary by bioreactor manufacturer, but they always include an inflation step after the bag is placed into the container.
+At this point, the various gas lines and sensing ports are sealed shut, and the bag is inflated with an exhaust valve open to prevent over-pressurization.

 Once the bag is fully inflated, the sensing, sampling, and other ports can be used.
-Following final installation steps, the culture medium and cell strain will be added and the bioprocess can proceed.
+Following the final installation steps, the culture medium and cell strain are added and the bioprocess can proceed.

-Bioreactor bags are not pressure vessels, and their integrity (and subsequently the integrity of the overall bioprocess) will be compromised should they be over-pressurized during either inflation or operation – even if it doesn’t burst, leak, or otherwise fail.
-The appropriate pressurization must therefore take into account gases which will be introduced, consumed, and generated during the growth period, as well as the influences of culture medium, antifoaming agents, and other fluids introduced into the broth.
+Bioreactor bags are not pressure vessels, and over-pressurization compromises their integrity – even if the bag does not burst, leak, or otherwise fail.
+The appropriate pressurization must therefore take into account the gases that will be introduced, consumed, and generated during the growth period, as well as the influences of culture medium, anti-foaming agents, and other fluids introduced into the broth.

-Various safeties work to ensure that the bioreactor bag is not damaged during setup, ranging from alarms built into controllers or pressure transducers to interlocks that prevent inflation when the bag is improperly installed.
-The inflation process generally takes less than 30 minutes, but is ultimately dependent on the volume of the vessel and the fill rate of the gas.
+Various safeties work to ensure that the bioreactor bag is not damaged during setup, ranging from alarms built into controllers and transducers to interlocks that prevent inflation when the bag is improperly installed.
+The inflation process generally takes less than 30 minutes but is ultimately dependent on the volume of the vessel and the fill rate of the gas.

-Single-use bioreactors range in scale from milliliters to about 5,000 L, with several bag sizes at each order of magnitude.
-For example, a manufacturer may make bags at 50, 100, 250, 1,000 and 2,000 L, all of which will need to be inflated as part of installation.
+SUBs range in scale from milliliters to about 5,000 L – with several bag sizes at each order of magnitude.
+For example, a manufacturer may make bags at 50, 100, 250, 1,000, and 2,000 L, all of which will need to be inflated as part of the installation.

-These bags will come with instructions to fill them with air to a specific pressure set point.
+These bags come with instructions to fill them with air to a specific pressure setpoint.
 Additional pressure may be introduced (often about 1 PSIG) to remove any creases or folds in the bag based upon visual inspection.
-The dual-valve pressure controller is used to ensure that the air in the bioreactor does not exceed the manufacturer’s designed fill pressure, maintaining the integrity of the vessel at all times.
+A dual-valve pressure controller ensures the air in the bioreactor does not exceed the manufacturer’s designed fill pressure, maintaining the integrity of the vessel at all times.